Confidentiality and Legal Privilege Issues for Clients

 Serious breaches of WellStop's Code of Conduct will be dealt with via WellStop's disciplinary process.

 All Complaints are documented in the Complaints Register which is on SharePoint.
-To maintain the confidentiality of any staff members involved, only Regional Managers /Senior Managers have access to the Complaints Register and have rights to upload information into the Complaints Register.
+To maintain the confidentiality of any staff members involved, only Team Leader/Senior Managers have access to the Complaints Register and have rights to upload information into the Complaints Register.

-The Regional Managers enters the following information into the Complaints Register for each complaint:
+The Team Leader/Managers enter the following information into the Complaints Register for each complaint:

 Date the complaint was made